 I just had my surgery three years after my first consult with this surgeon.
 I’m 3-1/2 weeks out, aka post op, and am going stir crazy.
 There was severe muscle separation and stuff sticking out where it shouldn’t have been just below where my belly button should have been the last 8 years.
 I cannot do anything to mess up my stomach.
 Hourly, reminding myself not to lift this or that.
 Remembering to sit when I’m feeling a little tired or my stomach feels tight.
 Remembering to ask my kids to change the laundry, sweep, or other household chores that used to be ok for me to do.

 It’s enough to drive anyone crazy!

-There is only so many episodes of silly shows on Netflix I can binge watch.
+There are only so many episodes of silly shows on Netflix I can binge watch.
 I’m halfway through my Suduko puzzle book.
 I’m bored.

 Here’s my list of things to do while on semi bed rest –

 - If you know sugery is going to happen ahead of time, try to prepare things to do before it happens.
 Initially, I was on a restriction to not lift anything over 5 pounds.
 That was recently raised to 10 pounds until 8 weeks post op.
 I prepared my art station with the heavy stuff put into place before surgery.
 Maybe you like to sew and need to setup your machine ahead of time.
 Maybe you are a gamer and need to setup your seating so everything is accessible.
 Whatever is your hobby, if it’s heavy to setup go ahead before surgery and prepare it to use ahead of time so you won’t have to be lifting anything.